WELCOME OFFER! Get 50% Extra Views On Your First Campaign with VeeFly. Use Promo Code - FIRST50 Get Started

 While essential, an overzealous pursuit of quality can become a trap.
 The major risks associated with a hyper-focus on quality are:

-- Inconsistent Posting: The fear of creating an under-performing video could make your schedule suffer, leaving you unable to post consistently, which in turn ruins the audience’s trust gained from consistent posting practices.
+3. Inconsistent Posting: The fear of creating an underperforming video could disrupt your schedule, leaving you unable to post consistently and, in turn, eroding the audience trust built by consistent posting.

 The key is to define “quality” not as cinematic perfection, but as the highest possible value you can deliver within your sustainable schedule.